twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 {% endhighlight %}

 * Model and ViewModel "type" events are both included in the `Event` enum.[^1]
-* `RequestReadTodos` does not have a parameter since this app only has no per-view filtering or sorting that needs to happen.[^2]
+* `RequestReadTodos` does not have a parameter since this app has no per-view filtering or sorting that needs to happen.[^2]
 * We're using a [Result](https://github.com/antitypical/Result) to encapsulate the response value or error.[^3]
 * All enum case associated values are value types which is important in ensuring system integrity.
 The same Event may be received by many objects on any number of threads.

-[^1]: A future expansion to EventMVVM would have a `ModelEvent` and `ViewModel` event, and a typed stream for each.
+[^1]: A future expansion to EventMVVM could have a `ModelEvent` and `ViewModel` event, and a typed stream for each.
 That way, a View objects would only see the ViewModel stream, whereas ViewModelServers (I'll cover this later) would see both ViewModel and Model streams.
 [^2]: In a more complex app, there would need to be a `ReadTodosRequest` struct to encapsulate a sort descriptor and predicate.
+Or better yet, a more thorough TodoListViewModel that contains all this information.
 [^3]: It turns out it would probably be better to embed an optional error parameter within the response itself.
 Otherwise, it becomes impossible to know which request the error is associated with.
 We'll kick that problem down the road for now.

 ### EventsSignal & EventsObserver